The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Further results

+Our result (\ref{L1KS}) is in line with our previous one in \cite{Elbistan:2022plu}.
 Comparing with its dual (\ref{L1ADM}), we see that duality preserves the terms in the expansion of $[\hat{R}]_1$.
 As it is indicated in (\ref{step1Lfin}), differences occur because of the $K_{ij}$ tensor which is particular to the decomposition.
 As in (\ref{L1ADM}), the first three terms comes from the first step Lagrangian (\ref{step1Lfin}) while the last term is the $c^{-1}$ contribution originating from the unexpanded KS Lagrangian.